Fr4nsson/FFC/README.md

 1. Switch to job <code>Alchemist</code> (Alchemist job holds database information regarding healer jobs in non-pvp areas)
 2. Press <code>9</code> a new hotbar will appear in the top center of the screen
-3. Press <code>SHIFT+G</code> to bring up your gearsets, and drag the sage gearset onto the top center hotbar
+3. Press <code>SHIFT + G</code> to bring up your gearsets, and drag the sage gearset onto the top center hotbar
 4. Press <code>9</code> again to toggle the visibility of the top center hotbar

 For Reaper you will follow the exact steps above, just replace <code>Alchemist</code> with <code>Fisher</code>.